-- The compulsory English modules provide students with a strong foundation in key literary concepts and skills, explored from diverse perspectives and energising modes of study. - Optional English modules allow students to develop their own specialist interests with research-led option modules - Students are supported by a Personal Tutor throughout the course, providing individual consultation to help address specific skills development, offer academic consultation when choosing options and dissertation topics, and provide and familiar point of contact for pastoral issues. - Students benefit from a range of written and verbal feedback on their work, tailored to help them improve their skills, knowledge and understanding throughout the course. - Students can apply to take part in a competitive Industry Placement module where they spend a term working in an arts-related organisation or arts-related role. - Employers highly value the analytical, critical and communication skills an English degree provides. - The degree also provides ideal preparation for postgraduate study. - The distinctive nature of the languages component of the programmes lies in the flexibility of our languages offering, which extends to the full range of languages taught at Birkbeck (currently French, German, Italian, Japanese and Spanish) and allows entry at a variety of levels of language competence. - For the European languages included in this programme, language entry levels are at one of five levels, as defined in the Common European Framework of Reference for Languages (CEFR): Level A1 (Beginners); Level A2 (GCSE or equivalent); Level B1 (AS/A level or equivalent); Level B2 (A level + or equivalent); Level C1 (Proficiency). - For Japanese there are four basic entry levels, all pegged to the Japanese Language Proficiency Test (JLPT): Beginners, Upper Beginner, Intermediate, Upper Intermediate. - After three years (full-time), students who start at approximately A-level standard language competence will attain a level which conforms to the 'typical' exit level equivalent to CEFR Level C1/C2, as defined in the QAA benchmark statement for 'Languages and related studies', or JLPT Level N2. - Those full-time or part-time students who start at CEFR A1 or JLPT N5 (Language 1) or fulltime students who start with CEFR A2 or JLPT N5 (Language 2) will exit with either CEFR B2 or JLPT N4-N3 (Language 3) or CEFR C1 or JLPT N3-N2 (Language 4). - PLEASE NOTE: All Language modules are taken over three terms (10+10+4 weeks, 2.5 hours er week) - Students complete 180-210 credits on English side of programme and 150-180 credits on Language side of programme. - The eventual award title is: - BA English and French - BA English and German - BA English and Italian - BA English and Japanese - OR - BA English and Spanish - If a student completes fewer than 150 (but at least 90) credits on the Language side, this constitutes a 'Minor' pathway, and the award title becomes, e.g., English with French, etc.
+- The compulsory English modules provide students with a strong foundation in key literary concepts and skills, explored from diverse perspectives and energising modes of study. - Optional English modules allow students to develop their own specialist interests with research-led option modules - Students are supported by a Personal Tutor throughout the course, providing individual consultation to help address specific skills development, offer academic consultation when choosing options and dissertation topics, and provide and familiar point of contact for pastoral issues. - Students benefit from a range of written and verbal feedback on their work, tailored to help them improve their skills, knowledge and understanding throughout the course. - Students can apply to take part in a competitive Industry Placement module where they spend a term working in an arts-related organisation or arts-related role. - Employers highly value the analytical, critical and communication skills an English degree provides. - The degree also provides ideal preparation for postgraduate study. - The distinctive nature of the languages component of the programmes lies in the flexibility of our languages offering, which extends to the full range of languages taught at Birkbeck (currently French, German, Italian, Japanese, Korean and Spanish) and allows entry at a variety of levels of language competence. - For the European languages included in this programme, language entry levels are at one of five levels, as defined in the Common European Framework of Reference for Languages (CEFR): Level A1 (Beginners); Level A2 (GCSE or equivalent); Level B1 (AS/A level or equivalent); Level B2 (A level + or equivalent); Level C1 (Proficiency). - For Japanese there are four basic entry levels, all pegged to the Japanese Language Proficiency Test (JLPT): Beginners, Upper Beginner, Intermediate, Upper Intermediate. - For Korean, there are three levels, pegged towards the Test of Proficiency in Korean (TOPIK): Beginners for Korean 1, Post-beginners for Korean 2 (entry with just under TOPIK 1), and Pre-intermediate for Korean 3 (entry with post-TOPIK 1 but under TOPIK 2). - After three years (full-time), students who start at approximately A-level standard language competence will attain a level which conforms to the 'typical' exit level equivalent to CEFR Level C1/C2, as defined in the QAA benchmark statement for 'Languages and related studies', or JLPT Level N2. - Those full-time or part-time students who start at CEFR A1 or JLPT N5 (Language 1) or fulltime students who start with CEFR A2 or JLPT N5 (Language 2) will exit with either CEFR B2 or JLPT N4-N3 (Language 3) or CEFR C1 or JLPT N3-N2 (Language 4). - For Korean, only the 'with Korean' award title is currently available, because we currently do not offer a single-honours Korean programme, leading to unavailability of an 'exit level proficiency for Korean'. - PLEASE NOTE: All Language modules are taken over three terms (10+10+4 weeks, 2.5 hours er week) - Students complete 180-210 credits on English side of programme and 150-180 credits on Language side of programme. - If a student achieves the exit level of CEFR C2 (European Language 5) or JLPT Level N3 or above (Japanese 4/5) in their language, and has 150 credits on the Language side of the programme, the eventual award title is: - BA English and French